Stark Tech

 Engineers were designing UI with no resources — and it showed

-Before I joined, Stark's programming team was responsible for both programming BAS system functions and designing the BAS interfaces — with no resources, training, or standards to guide them through either of them.
-The only way to learn was through trial & error in QA sessions with management.
+Before I joined, Stark's programming team was responsible for both programming BAS system functions and designing the interfaces — with no design resources, training, or standards to guide them.
+The only way to learn was through trial & error in QA sessions.

 This had significant consequences for Stark internally: